 Online Lactation Counselor Training Course

-Healthy Children Project is now offering the Lactation Counselor Training Course completely online for the first time ever.
+Healthy Children Project is now offering the Lactation Counselor Training Course completely online.

 Course Content and Format

 The online course offers the same up-to-date, comprehensive, evidence-based content and strong focus on clinical counseling and assessment skills that are the hallmark of the in-person LCTC, but delivered in the safety and comfort of the home.
 The online LCTC is a self-paced online course presented in an engaging and energetic format through videos, self-check questions, and competency verification.
 The course should take 52 hours to complete (just like the in-person version), but participants have up to 6 months to complete it.
 Participants can stop and start throughout the course.

 Faculty hold a twice-weekly virtual office hours to answer additional questions for online participants.
 Participants can email questions in advance or ask questions during the office hours in the chat feature of the program.
 In the absence of in-person learning, this feature replicates the value of hearing others’ questions.
 Each office hours section is made available online so that students can revisit and review the questions at their convenience.

 A remotely-proctored CLC© exam is now available from the Academy of Lactation Policy and Practice.
 The exam lasts up to three hours and will require internet access and a computer with a functioning video camera/webcam and audio.
 Time slots are currently available Monday-Friday between 9am-5pm EST. To learn how to schedule your CLC exam after completing the eligibility requirements, please email firstname.lastname@example.org.
 For more information about the CLC Exam, please see www.alpp.org.